learn-co-curriculum/react-redux-actions-and-action-creators/README.md

 store.dispatch( createTweetAction ) ;
 ```

 Finally, you can imagine that many actions don't just affect the state of our application.
 We may also need to be able to do other things, like send requests to our API to update our database.
-Our Action Creator functions give us a great place to do stuff like this.
+Our Action Creator functions give us a great place to make these requests.

 ```javascript
 function createTweet(tweet) {